ibm-cloud-docs/virtualization/hyper-v-faq.md

 ## What are the requirements to run Hyper-V?
 {: #what-are-the-requirements-to-run-hyper-v-}

 Hyper-V must be installed on Windows 2008 Server 64-bit Datacenter Edition.
-All {{site.data.keyword.BluSoftlayer}} hardware meets the system requirements of Hyper-V. Microsoft recommends at least 2 GB of RAM for the server.
+All {{site.data.keyword.cloud}} hardware meets the system requirements of Hyper-V. Microsoft recommends at least 2 GB of RAM for the server.

 ## Is Hyper-V available on any other versions of 2008?
 {: #is-hyper-v-available-on-any-other-versions-of-2008-}

-{{site.data.keyword.BluSoftlayer_notm}} offers Hyper-V only on Datacenter Edition.
+{{site.data.keyword.cloud_notm}} offers Hyper-V only on Datacenter Edition.

 ## Can Hyper-V run on Windows 2003?
 {: #can-hyper-v-run-on-windows-2003}